chiltom/aviation-weather-hub/README.md

 This project is constructed with the following stack:

-  - Front-End: Vite + React.js
+  - Front-End: Vite + React.js + Typescript

   - Back-End: Python + Django